mindplay-dk/unbox/README.md

     `configure()` *with* IDE support, argument checking, refactoring support, ...

   * No chainable API, because call chains (in PHP) don't play nice with source-control.

+  * All registered components are singletons - we do not support factory registrations; if you need to register a factory, the proper way to do that, is to either implement an actual factory class (which is usually better in the long run), or register the factory closure itself as a named component.

 ## Benchmark